Heatblur-Simulations/f-4e-manual/src/systems/electrics.md

 allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+> 💡 The [EFB](../dcs/efb.md#electrics-page) provides an Electrics page, giving detailed
+> insights into the system mid-flight.

 ## Generators

 The two generators are driven hydraulically by oil pressure supplied from the respective engine.